 - This reclaimed land “south of Fongafale will also raise the land 10 metres above sea level and build high-density housing.”

-This project of ‘building a new landmass, Dubai-style will show a runway, port, solar farm, new village for up to 5000 and a reservoir which could be used for farming fish” and will take five years to build (“Tuvalu’s fight to stay,” 2019 August).
+This project of ‘building a new landmass, Dubai-style, will show a runway, port, solar farm, new village for up to 5000 and a reservoir which could be used for farming fish” and will take five years to build (“Tuvalu’s fight to stay,” 2019 August).

-Our previous blog featured Dr. Theuns Henning’s study on the Implications of Sea-level Rise on Coastal Pavement Infrastructure for the Funafuti Airport Runway, Funafuti, Tuvalu.
+Our previous blog featured Dr Theuns Henning’s study on the Implications of Sea-level Rise on Coastal Pavement Infrastructure for the Funafuti Airport Runway, Funafuti, Tuvalu.

 The airport is significant to the community as it is a crucial link to life outside the atoll nation.
 It provides access to travel, medical care, work and education opportunities, relief, and other important links to the Tuvaluans.
-Henning’s study establishes the reality of sea-level rising and its impact on Funafuti.
+Henning’s study establishes the reality of the sea-level rising and its impact on Funafuti.